patched-codes/patchwork/README.md

 - DependencyUpgrade: Update your dependencies from vulnerable to fixed versions.
 - PRReview: On PR creation, extract code diff, summarize changes, and comment on PR.
 - GenerateREADME: Create a README.md file for a given folder, to add documentation to your repository.
+- ResolveIssue: Identify the files in your repository that need to be updated to resolve an issue (or bug) and create a PR to fix it.

 ## Prompt Templates